Devconeta/CONSUMABLE/README.md

 ## Roadmap

-- Enhance frontend to enable non-technicals to generate secrets directly on the browser client, getting links/QR's to distribute digitally or physically.
+- Enhance frontend to enable non-technicals to generate secrets directly on the browser client, optionally obtaining the secrets as links, QR's, or even NFT-compatible instructions to distribute digitally or physically.
-- Develop Contract extensions for the main Consumable contract to support more use cases.
+- Develop a set of Contract extensions for the main Consumable contract to support more use cases, making it easier to interegrate it into your product needs.
-- Create complete examples of implementations and full documentation.
+- Create full documentation and use cases examples.
-- If the project gets enough traction, formalize an EIP for the standardization and adoption of consumables.
+- If the project gets enough traction, formalize an EIP for the standardization and further adoption of consumables.
+We belive that if we all generate the same structure of secrets, any frontend can interprate and execute secrets for any chain, contract and function with ease, enhancing interoperability and compatibility.